javaplus/PicoProjects/labs/f01_fire_zee_lasers.md

 ![Target Pic Front](/images/target_full.jpg)

 Note: This is your first time playing with a laser in our lab, it hooks up just like an LED!
+The Red wire on the laser is positive and the blue wire is negative/ground.

 Here is the wiring diagram: